ismailmubarik/AWS-SAA-C02-Course/README.md

 Steps:

-Find the Nameserver which hosts a particular zone file.
+So the Clients requests the DNS Resolver Server to find the Nameserver which hosts a particular zone file.
 Query that Nameserver for a record that is in that zone file.
 It then passes the information back to the DNS client.